4r33x/proto-rs/README.md

 # Rust as first-class citizen for gRPC ecosystem

 `proto_rs` makes Rust the source of truth for your Protobuf and gRPC definitions, providing 4 macros that will handle all proto-related work, so you don't need to touch .proto files at all.
+The crate ships batteries-included attribute support (for example `treat_as` and `proto_transparent`), zero-copy RPC helpers, and a rich catalog of built-in wrappers so your Rust types map cleanly onto generated Protobuf schemas.

 ## Motivation